WD Blue SN550 1TB Review: Affordable NVMe Performance

 When comparing loading times with different SSDs, the differences are often surprisingly small, indicating that the bottlenecks may be found elsewhere in the system.
 To test loading times without having to resort to a stopwatch, PCMark 10’s app start-up (cold start) should be fairly indicative of what to expect in the real world.

 Unsurprisingly, the high-end Gen4 WD Black SN850 is the undisputed winner, but the significantly cheaper WD Blue SN550 is actually not far behind.
+It is also marginally faster than the more expensive Samsung 980.

 The Final Fantasy XIV Shadowbringers benchmark loads five different scenes/levels and provides a total loading time.
 A mechanical 7,200 rpm 3.5″ hard drive has been added for perspective.
 Once again, the SN550 is second only to the SN850.